 Christina J. Lambert earned a BA in history from Hillsdale College and an MA in English Literature from Baylor University, where she is currently a doctoral student.
-Originally from Temecula, California, she made her way to Waco via the Midwest and deals with the guilt of academic transience by writing on the work of Wendell Berry.
-She thinks there are still good things to read in the 20th and 21st centuries, and her favorite part of teaching is translating theory about ecocriticism and gender and sexuality into plain language for classrooms of eighteen-year-olds.
-She encourages as many students as she can to go home or build one where they’re at.
+Originally from Temecula, California, she made her way to Waco via the Midwest and dealt with the guilt of transience by writing her master’s thesis on the fiction of Wendell Berry.
+She is currently writing her dissertation on food and sacrament in twentieth-century poetry and verse drama.
+Though she dwells in the often-disembodied world of academia, her writing and teaching tries to raise questions related to eating, creation, and the body.

 In our current moment of social media activism, we must ask ourselves what kind of learning, real learning—the kind that involves your body and takes root in your soul—can take place without embodiment?
 And what kind of real embodiment takes place without participating in the grief and suffering of another?